Story ProgressBack to home

 - to taste Salt

 Put the pieces of fish into a bowl and add the turmeric, chilly powder, salt and a teaspoon of mustard oil to help the spices adhere to the fish.
 Gently massage the spices into the fish.

 Cover and keep aside to marinate for 15 minutes.

-Now, whisk the curd well in a bowl and add the turmeric and red chilly powder.
+Now, whisk the curd well in another bowl and add the turmeric and red chilly powder.
 Keep aside.

-To fry the fish, heat a medium sized frying pan till hot and add the 2 tbsp of mustard oil.
+Heat a medium sized frying pan till hot and add the 2 tablespoon of mustard oil.
 Heat well till the oil is smoking to burn off most of its pungency.

 Once hot, add the marinated fish pieces and fry them for a couple of minutes on each side till they are a golden brown around the edges and richly colored.

 When the fish is golden and 3/4 cooked through, remove them to a plate and keep aside.